 Many of the same cosmetic techniques we use today were also used in ancient times: a modern blusher

-All this lavish preparation was magnified a dozen times if Jezebel dressed as high priestess of Baal.
+All this lavish preparation was magnified a dozen times whenever Jezebel dressed as the high priestess of Baal.
 On these occasions she was standing in, as it were, for a goddess, so she had to be as perfect, as beautiful, as alluring as she could be.

 Goddesses and a god in ancient Israel